1938 expulsion of Polish Jews from Germany: Response of Herschel Grynszpan

 Among those deported on October 27 in Hanover, Germany was the family of Sendel Grynszpan.
 Grynszpan described police coming to their home on Thursday October 27, demanding that they go to the nearest precinct with their Polish passports.
 When they arrived, hundreds of people were waiting for further instructions.
 The police notified the crowd that they were to sign papers and present their passports.
 After doing so they were placed in police vans, taken to a train station, and forced onto the cars.
 On Saturday October 29, the Grynszpan family arrived in Zbąszyń, confused and scared.

-On October 31, Sendel Grynszpan's daughter Berta was able to send a post card from Zbąszyń to her brother Herschel Grynszpan in Paris.
-The post card, which detailed the cruelty and tragedy of the family's forced relocation reached Grynszpan.
+On October 31, Sendel Grynszpan's daughter Berta was able to send a postcard from Zbąszyń to her brother Herschel Grynszpan in Paris.
+The postcard, which detailed the cruelty and tragedy of the family's forced relocation reached Grynszpan.
 Horrified and distressed by the plight of his family and the thousands of other Polish Jews, Grynszpan took it upon himself to enact revenge.
 Purchasing a pistol, he went to the German Embassy in Paris on November 7.
 There he shot and ultimately killed First Secretary of the Reich, Ernst vom Rath.

 The assassination of vom Rath stunned the Nazi regime.
 On November 9 and 10 Jewish businesses, properties, and synagogues were destroyed, burned, and looted across the Reich, with the assassination being used by the Nazis as a pretext.
 This event, often referred to as Kristallnacht is often seen by historians as a key moment of significance in the formulation of the Holocaust.